ASAP-CRN/spatial-transcriptomics-wf/README.md

 [`wdl-ci`](https://github.com/DNAstack/wdl-ci) provides tools to validate and test workflows and tasks written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl).
 In addition to the tests packaged in `wdl-ci`, the [pmdbs-wdl-ci-custom-test-dir](./pmdbs-bulk-rnaseq-wdl-ci-custom-test-dir) is a directory containing custom WDL-based tests that are used to test workflow tasks. `wdl-ci` in this repository is set up to run on pull request.

 In general, `wdl-ci` will use inputs provided in the [wdl-ci.config.json](./wdl-ci.config.json) and compare current outputs and validated outputs based on changed tasks/workflows to ensure outputs are still valid by meeting the critera in the specified tests.
-For example, if the Differential Gene Expression Analysis task in our workflow was changed, then this task would be submitted and that output would be considered the "current output".
-When inspecting the raw counts generated by PyDESeq2, there is a test specified in the [wdl-ci.config.json](./wdl-ci.config.json) called, "check_pkl".
-The test will compare the "current output" and "validated output" (provided in the [wdl-ci.config.json](./wdl-ci.config.json)) to make sure that the dds.pkl file is still a valid PKL file.
+For example, if the DCC to count matrix task in our workflow was changed, then this task would be submitted and that output would be considered the "current output".
+When inspecting the initial count matrix adata object, there is a test specified in the [wdl-ci.config.json](./wdl-ci.config.json) called, "check_hdf5".
+The test will compare the "current output" and "validated output" (provided in the [wdl-ci.config.json](./wdl-ci.config.json)) to make sure that the .h5ad file is still a valid HDF5 file.

 # Notes